 An actuarial valuation establishes and analyzes assets and liabilities on a consistent basis, and tracks the progress of both from one year to the next.
 It includes measurement of investment performance as well as an analysis of actuarial liability gains and losses.

-Section I presents a summary containing our key findings and disclosing important trends experienced by the Program in recent years.
+Section I presents a summary containing our key findings, disclosing important Program trends in recent years, and providing analysis relating to the future status of the Program.